kurator-org/kurator-web/README.md

 This ensures that when the kurator-validation project is updated via git pull, any updates to the python workflows are automatically redeployed.

-NOTE: in order to update the Java workflows, which are containing in the kurator-validation jar file, rebuild and redeploy the web app via bin/activator dist by repeating the steps described above.
+NOTE: in order to update the Java workflows, which are contained in the kurator-validation jar file, rebuild and redeploy the web app via bin/activator dist by repeating the steps described above.

 Run the play production server from the distribution directory unzipped within deployments.
 Use